-It’s OK Not to Be OK: A Digital Toolkit for Prioritizing Your Mental Health
+It’s OK to Not Be OK: A Digital Toolkit for Prioritizing Your Mental Health

 Prioritizing your mental health is so much more than self-care (though that’s important, too).
 It also looks like positive self-talk and getting connected to the right-for-you organizations and resources.
 It looks like laughter, breaking toxic habits and tailoring your social media feeds.